 Please read carefully and check our website before your trip for rates, programs & updates

+For almost three decades, HawaiiGolfDeals.com has endeavored to provide outstanding value and comprehensive information for those intrigued by a Hawaii golf vacation.
+However, due to the Covid-19 crisis, we are hard-pressed to do what we do best.
 Hawaii—its golf courses, accommodations, car rental agencies, restaurants and tourist attractions—has been hit hard by the pandemic.
 For all intents and purposes, the state was closed for the last three quarters of 2020.
 Although there was a sort of opening of the tourism in early 2021, there are strict rules for Covid testing and quarantine that must be investigated and complied with.
-Unfortunately, the rules vary from island to island and from week to week, so much so that it is impossible for us to keep up with and disseminate.
+We have updated them herein.

 BE ADVISED: We will continue to offer quotes and bookings for vacation packages for 2021, which must include two basic travel elements (air/vehicle/lodging, or air/vehicle, or air/lodging, or lodging/vehicle).
 Click here to get a vacation package quote.
 However, we can no longer quote or book vehicle-only due to current market conditions (see below).
 That may change later in the year.